laravel/docs/cashier-paddle.md

 <a name="installation"></a>
 ## Installation

-First, require the Cashier package for Paddle with Composer:
+First, install the Cashier package for Paddle using the Composer package manager:

     composer require laravel/cashier-paddle

 > {note} To ensure Cashier properly handles all Paddle events, remember to [set up Cashier's webhook handling](#handling-paddle-webhooks).

 <a name="database-migrations"></a>
-#### Database Migrations
+### Database Migrations

 The Cashier service provider registers its own database migration directory, so remember to migrate your database after installing the package.
 The Cashier migrations will create a new `customers` table.
 In addition, a new `subscriptions` table will be created to store all of your customer's subscriptions.
-Finally, a new `receipts` table will be created to store all of your receipt information:
+Finally, a new `receipts` table will be created to store all of your application's receipt information:

     php artisan migrate

-If you need to overwrite the migrations that ship with the Cashier package, you can publish them using the `vendor:publish` Artisan command:
+If you need to overwrite the migrations that are included with Cashier, you can publish them using the `vendor:publish` Artisan command:

     php artisan vendor:publish --tag="cashier-migrations"